Eastern-Research-Group/cloudfoundry_audit_events/README.md

 ## Suggested steps to setup

  1. Copy this code into a private GitHub repository you own.
  2. Configure the GitHub Action schedule setting (located in the GitHub Action .yml) to match your requirement.
 The default is set to run every 24 hours.
+Information on changing the schedule can be found [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
  3. Setup the the two required Action Secrets ( *CG_USERNAME* and *CG_PASSWORD*).
 The values for these secrets are explained [here](https://cloud.gov/docs/services/cloud-gov-service-account/).
 For help setting up Action Secrets, see [Set up Secrets in GitHub Action workflows](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md).

 ## Repository structure once the GitHub Action executes